daschwanden/eventarc-gw/README.md

 ## Before you begin
 This blueprint assumes that you have a Google Cloud Project with billing enabled and with the following resources set up:
 1. GKE Cluster with [Workload Identity Federation for GKE](https://cloud.google.com/eventarc/standard/docs/gke/route-trigger-cloud-storage#workload-identity) enabled
-2. [OpenRelik](https://openrelik.org) installed on your GKE Cluster
+2. [OpenRelik](https://openrelik.org) installed on the GKE Cluster
-3. Deploy the eventarc-gw Deployment and Service
+3. eventarc-gw Deployment and Service deployed on the GKE Cluster
 4. GCS Bucket
 5. Eventarc Trigger [Cloud Storage Events](https://cloud.google.com/eventarc/standard/docs/gke/route-trigger-cloud-storage)